I wanted to meditate.

-I thought it could bring me peace, change my thinking, make me better.
+Maybe it could bring me peace, change my thinking, make me better?

 I’d finally gotten to the point where it was more painful to do nothing than to do something imperfectly.

-This was where I would to give one moment to me.
+I would to give one moment to me.
 I had finally had enough of giving my time to others.
-I listened to YouTube videos, some one minute, others three minutes and when I was feeling really full of time, five minutes on simple meditation.
+I listened to simple meditation videos on YouTube: one minute, three minutes and when I was feeling really full of time, five minutes.

 Focusing on my breath and noticing my thoughts.

 Sometimes when my four year old was in the backseat he did them too.